smolanalytics

 What can I actually ask it?

 Anything the reports cover: "what's my signup to paid conversion, and how long does it take?", "did activation improve since we shipped onboarding?", "what's the retention curve for users from the blog?", "which channel brings the users that stick?".
-The 47 tools cover funnels, retention, paths, cohorts, channels, and the daily verdict on what to fix; the 13 prompts are ready-made investigations you can trigger by name.
+If what you built is an AI agent, also "which of my tools is slowest and errors most?", "what's my re-ask rate?", and "what are people actually asking my agent about?".
+Or skip the question and call investigate: the whole desk in one call, findings, causes, costs, and the quarter's movements.
+The 97 tools cover funnels, retention, paths, cohorts, channels, agent tool-call and conversation health, backtest to replay your history, and mark_finding_acted to close the loop on a finding; the 15 prompts are ready-made investigations you can trigger by name.

 keep reading